 The Advanced Export section of the Portal can be used to download system data in a variety of formats, including CSV, XLSX, XML, and JSON.
 It can also be used to create template profiles that can be used to download specific data for reports, imports, and other activities.

-1. Navigate to Files --> Advanced Export
+1. Navigate to Reports--> Advanced Export

 2. From the main Advanced Export screen, there are a variety of sections.

 - Profile: There are several templates that are automatically provided.
 Click on the drop down arrow in the Profile box.

 - NOTE: You can create custom export profiles.
 See Step 8 below.

 - Output Format: You can select the preferred output based on your needs.
 The average user will prefer the XLSX format.